awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 For more detailed information about using the agent with Amazon Kinesis Data Streams, see [Writing to Amazon Kinesis Data Streams with Kinesis Agent](http://docs.aws.amazon.com/kinesis/latest/dev/writing-with-agents.html)\.

-## Use the Agent to Pre\-process Data<a name="pre-processing"></a>
+## Use the Agent to Preprocess Data<a name="pre-processing"></a>

 The agent can pre\-process the records parsed from monitored files before sending them to your delivery stream\.
 You can enable this feature by adding the `dataProcessingOptions` configuration setting to your file flow\.
-One or more processing options can be added and they will be performed in the specified order\.
+One or more processing options can be added, and they are performed in the specified order\.

 The agent supports the following processing options\.
-Because the agent is open\-source, you can further develop and extend its processing options\.
+Because the agent is open source, you can further develop and extend its processing options\.
 You can download the agent from [Kinesis Agent](https://github.com/awslabs/amazon-kinesis-agent)\.Processing Options

 `SINGLELINE`
-Converts a multi\-line record to a single line record by removing newline characters, leading spaces, and trailing spaces\.
+Converts a multi\-line record to a single\-line record by removing newline characters, leading spaces, and trailing spaces\.

 ```
 {